Rondell Mealey: Professional career

-Rondell Mealey was drafted in the seventh round (252nd pick overall) of the 2000 NFL draft by the Green Bay Packers.
+Rondell Mealey was selected in the seventh round (252nd pick overall) of the 2000 NFL draft by the Green Bay Packers.
 As a Packer from 2000 to 2002, Mealey mainly served as a backup running back and played on special teams seeing playing time in 13 games over three seasons.
 He had his first NFL start in early September during the 2002 season.
 Mealey was placed on waivers by the Packers in late September 2002.

 Despite interest and tryouts for the Detroit Lions, Houston Texans and Tampa Bay Buccaneers, Mealey did not play professionally again after being released by the Packers.